 Hayward Field was designed by Seattle-based architectural firm SRG Partnership, built by Hoffman Construction, with Lighting Design expertly crafted by the award-winning firm - Horton Lees Brogden Lighting.
 (HLB).
 The Hayward Field development team went across the country and around the world visiting 11 different Olympic venues all over Europe with another trip that including 10 Hall of Fame and multi-cultural museums in the United States and Canada.

 The entire project was fully funded by private donations from Nike co-founder Phil Knight and his wife, Penny, and more than 50 other donors.
 It was a "Design Build” project where in the designers, architects and contractors work as a close-knit team enabling them to allow for changing elements in real time, as they were built, making last-minute accommodations and changes possible.

-Hayward Field capacity is being listed as 12,650 with an ability to expand to 25,000 for large events like the Olympic Trials and World Championships.
+Hayward Field capacity is being listed as 12,650 with an ability to expand to 25,000 for large events like the 2021 USA Olympic Trials and the World Championships.
 The final result is the $200 million state-of-the-art Hayward Field - The most expensive and modern track-only facility in the United States.

 Hayward Field's Design Objectives